 Skin Scraping is based on the skin theory of Traditional Chinese Medicine.
-Like all TCM treatments, it is a non-evasive and a natural treatment.
+Like all TCM treatments, it is a non-invasive and a natural treatment.
 The theory states that by scraping the surface of the skin along the meridians promotes positive stimulation and improves your circulation.
 This can help dredge the stasis points and improve the circulation so the possibility for disease dropped and immune function are enhanced.

 This ancient Chinese healing technique may offer a unique approach to better health and can address issues like chronic pain.
 Scraping is intended to address stagnant energy, called Qi, in the body that may be responsible for inflammation.
 Inflammation is the underlying cause of several conditions associated with chronic pain.
 Scraping the skin’s surface is thought to help break up this energy, reduce inflammation, and promote healing.
+Watch Video

 Our massages draw upon thousands of years of techniques to aid well being.
 One of the most practised medical massages in China is the Chinese Meridian Tui Na Massage

 There are an array of techniques used, such as kneading, chopping, hacking, perpendicular pressure and rolling fist which the clinician will use to remove tension/spasm in the muscles and blockages of “Chi” in the channels.

 Tui Na embraces two aspects: firstly, just like modern western massages, it works the muscles helping them to relax, removing stagnation and allowing the blood to flow more freely throughout the area giving the muscles the optimum chance of repairing itself.
 Secondly, because of its Chinese origins, it works with restoring the balance of “Chi”.
 Tui Na presses on certain acupressure points in the body’s meridian system to stimulate the body’s own healing process.